-We reported higher Group net revenue and income before income taxes of 1,562 billion yen and 273.9 billion yen, respectively, and net income was 165.9 billion yen.
-Based on our dividend policy, we declared a year-end dividend of 15 yen per share for shareholders of record as of March 31, 2024.
-Combined with the interim dividend, this translates to an annual dividend of 23 yen per share.
+Based on our dividend policy, we declared a year-end dividend of 34 yen per share, including a commemorative dividend of 10 yen per share, for shareholders of record as of March 31, 2025.
+Combined with the interim dividend, this translates to an annual dividend of 57 yen per share.